Complete Guide

 Focusing Only on EMI

-Selecting the longest term with the lowest EMI without taking the total cost of interest into account.
+Choosing the longest term, which carries the lowest EMI without considering the overall cost of interest.

 Ignoring Fine Print

-Failing to factor in additional expenses for registration, maintenance, insurance, and fuel.
+Failure to include other costs on registration, maintenance, insurance, and fuel.

 Not Comparing Offers

-Accepting the first offer without comparing rates offered by several banks and NBFCs.
+Accepting initial offer without comparison of the rates provided by multiple banks and NBFCs.

 Frequently Asked Questions